 Flight time is short (1h15min), whilst the train takes a whopping 15 hours to get from Hanoi to Danang.

-Step 2: How to get from Danang to Hoi An
+The next step is to get from Danang to Hoi An using a transfer.

 Our recommended mode of transport from Danang to Hoi An is via the Hoi An Express Shuttle Bus (US$6).